HenvelM/Datto_Land/README.md

  To utilize this script just run curl -s (link) | sh -s -- (sysupgrade or reflash) (7.X.XX or 6.X.XX) (AP Model*) (Interface*)

 * "*" Used only with reflash

+With the PDUs a minor change had to be made due to the files, (sysupgrade) (X.X.XX) (PDU model).
+Re-flash isn't available for the device and sysupgrade would require naming the PDU model.

 ## LTE Repair